 Hardware security modules (HSM) are used, among other things, in the background systems of electronic payment transactions for carrying out sensitive cryptographic operations.
 The physical security properties of the HSM influence the requirements for the application environment.
 With strong physical security mechanisms, organizational security measures can be largely dispensed with, while the environment must meet high security standards with weak physical security mechanisms.

 Criteria for use in electronic payment systems of hardware security modules are defined by the German Banking Industry (DK) and the Payment Card Industry (PCI), among others.
-SRC is accredited as an assessor at DK and PCI for the assessment of HSMs.
+SRC is approved as an assessor at DK and PCI for the assessment of HSMs.

 SRC provides security assessments for hardware security modules and supports manufacturers of security modules, network operators and acquirers in proving the security requirements placed on them.
 SRC employees have conducted a variety of safety investigations of hardware and software of HSMs.
 Due to our knowledge of all aspects of the approval process, we not only uncover weak points, but also successfully lead our customers to their goal: the timely approval of their components.